A meta-study commissioned by a Liberal federal

 among the various types of families found in North America.

-Two years later, in spite of a massive effort by
+Two years later, during 2005-JUL, in spite of a massive effort by

-religious and social conservative to halt the spread of SSMs, federal bill C-35
+religious and social conservatives to halt the spread of SSMs, federal bill C-35

 was signed into law.
 This made marriage available to loving, committed same-sex